Kirk-Wang/Cloud-Native/README.md

 * Use latest for local easy access to current release
 * Maybe do this per major branch too for convenience
 * Don't repeat tags on CI or servers

+### Dockerfile Healthchecks
+* Always include `HEALTHCHECK`
+* Docker run and docker-compose: info noly
+* Docker Swarm: Key for uptime and rolling updates
+* Kubernetes: Not used, but helps in others making readiness/liveness probes
+* Sample `./healthchecks/`